kevinPOI/RSSM_Navigation_World_Model/experiments/README.md

 # Cyber

 **Cyber** represents a model implementation that seamlessly integrates state-of-the-art (SOTA) world models with the proposed **CyberOrigin Dataset**, pushing the boundaries of artificial intelligence and machine learning.
+**Cyber** represents a model implementation that seamlessly integrates state-of-the-art (SOTA) world models with the proposed **CyberOrigin Dataset**, pushing the boundaries of artificial intelligence and machine learning.

 Follow this document to train the models using our readily-available data or adapt your data for training.
+Follow this document to train the models using our readily-available data or adapt your data for training.

 ## CyberOrigin Dataset
 Our data includes information from home services, the logistics industry, and laboratory scenarios.
+For more details, please refer to our [Offical Data Website](https://cyberorigin2077.github.io/).
 For more details, please refer to our [Offical Data Website](https://cyberorigin2077.github.io/).

 * **Format & Description**</br>